 - Doughnut Time: Hannah and I split the chocolate-frosted cookie dough doughnut and the salted caramel-filled doughnut.
 They weren’t the best doughnuts I’ve ever had, but obviously still really delicious.
 Their hot chocolates though–that’s where it’ll be at next time.

 - Stay: We stayed at Base Brisbane Uptown.
-While it wasn’t the most stunning hostel I’ve ever stayed in (the 8-bed female dorm room had one ensuite bathroom and limited luggage space), I met some great girls, the kitchen and common area was spacious and clean, and the location was SO convenient–right next to the train station.
+While it wasn’t the most stunning hostel I’ve ever stayed in (the 8-bed female dorm room had one ensuite bathroom and limited luggage space), it was an acceptable place to sleep during travel and I met some great girls, the kitchen and common area was spacious and clean, and the location was SO convenient–right next to the train station.
 It’s also right next to a bar/restaurant where the $5 pizza Tuesdays are a fantastic deal for broke backpackers.